AnaisUrlichs/security-controller/README.md

 - remove unknows and guessing

 ## Usage Guide
-To use the Operator, follow these steps:
+To use the Operator, follow these steps.

 **Prerequisites:**
 - Access to a Kubernetes cluster, any Kubernetes cluster should work.